LLNL/UnifyFS/docs/run.rst

 filenames should be surrounded by double-quote characters (") (ASCII character 34 decimal).
-The double-quote and linefeed end-of-line characters are not supported in any filenames used in a unifyfs manifest file.
+The double-quote and linefeed end-of-line characters are not supported in any filenames used in a manifest file.
 Any other characters are allowed, including control characters.
-If a filename contains any characters that might be misinterpreted, then enclosing the filename in double-quotes is always a safe thing to do.
+If a filename contains any characters that might be misinterpreted, we suggest enclosing the filename in double-quotes.
+Comment lines are also allowed, and are indicated by beginning a line with the ``#`` character.

 Here is an example of a valid stage-in manifest file: